-The loss in value arising from a Council issuing a defective limited planning and development certificate AND the loss in value caused by a falling market were some of issues arising from a buyer believing the property had industrial zoning when in fact it was rural but with a conditional approval for material change of use which permitted some forms of industrial development.
+The loss in value arising from a central QLD Council issuing an incorrect planning development certificate AND the loss in value caused by a falling market were some of issues arising from a buyer believing the property had industrial zoning when in fact it was rural but with a conditional approval for material change of use which permitted some forms of industrial development.

 The Appellant (Geju Pty Ltd) purchased 10 hectares of land on the outskirts of Capella in central Qld June 2008 for $900,000.
 It claimed that it would not have purchased the land if the true position had been known and that it had been misled by a limited town planning certificate issued by Council.

 The matter was further complicated by the fact that the planning certificate had also stated an incorrect property description which was not queried by a series of people who dealt with it, including the Council officer who was responsible for issuing the planning and development certificate, the chief executive officer of the Council who signed the relevant documents, the real estate agent, the solicitors who acted for both parties in the transaction, the surveyor, and the buyer itself, an experienced property participant.

 (a) Did the Council owe a duty of care to Geju in issuing the Certificate?